Te-Maramataka/nsb-matariki/README.md

 ## **Installation**

 To install the required libraries, go to the repository folder.
-Then run the following in your command prompt:
+Then run the following in your command prompt/shell/bash:
 ```
 pip install -r requirements.txt
 ```